ChrisFCass/mars-rover/README.md

 - In order to run this simulation please follow the next steps:

   - change the name of file `.env.temporary` to `.env`
-  - assign the environment variable `INSTRUCTION_FILE_PATH` the relative path to where your configuration file is located it currently defaults to a test example:
+  - assign the environment variable `INSTRUCTION_FILE_PATH` (inside .env file) the relative path to where your configuration file is located.
+    It currently defaults to a test example:

     ```txt
     5 5        # plateau will be a 5 x 5 grid